 The second former first overall pick to make this list is Baker Mayfield.
-The quarterback who receiving the most hype coming into the season was Mayfield.
-Also the quarterback who disappointed the most last season was Mayfield.
+The quarterback who received the most hype coming into the season was Mayfield.
+Also, the quarterback who disappointed the most last season was Mayfield.
 There were those who had Mayfield ranked as the fourth-best fantasy quarterback coming into last season and he finished 19th.

 Last year Mayfield regressed from his rookie season and only threw 22 touchdowns and 21 interceptions.
 Those 21 interceptions were good for second in the league and his 22 touchdowns were sixteenth in the league.
 He had 10 games with one touchdown or less and also had five games with two or more interceptions.

 Mayfield was held in such high regard because of the addition of Odell Beckham Jr. and Kareem Hunt to the offense.
 Instead, their values diminished as well.
 After the season Mayfield partially received the blame for how poor the Browns offense was last season.
 Most of the blame was placed on first-year head coach Freddie Kitchens and the fact that the Browns were lacking at the offensive tackle positions.
 Now Kitchens was fired, the Browns signed Jack Conklin and drafted Jedrick Wills so last year’s excuses are gone.

 This year is crucial for Mayfield’s career going forward.
 In year three, all the pieces are there for Mayfield to succeed.
 The Browns have a plethora of weapons including OBJ, Nick Chubb, Jarvis Landry, Kareem Hunt, David Njoku, and Austin Hooper.
 He will also be playing in new head coach Kevin Stefankski’s offense who made Kirk Cousins a fantasy-relevant quarterback last season.
 Mayfield is more talented than Cousins and has better weapons on offense than Cousins had last season.